 In 2013, the Coast Guard named a new cutter Margaret Norvell in honor of her 41 -year career with the U.S. Lighthouse Service.
 When she died on July 17, 1934 in New Orleans she was only one of a few women to serve in such a capacity.

 Born Margaret Celeste Dimitry Ruth, February 11 1860 in Washington D.C., her great-grandfather Robert Mills designed the Washington Monument and Library of Congress.
 She moved to New Orleans as a child.

 In 1883, she married Louis Gray Norvell, from a prominent St. Louis family.
 His brother Saunders Norvell was a very successful business man who was president of Remington Small Arms.
 Louis made some bad financial decisions and lost his fortune.
 He then became a light house keeper on the mouth of the Mississippi River on Deer Island at Head of Passes.
 When he drowned in a storm in 1891, trying to rescue boaters during a storm, Margaret took on his responsibilities as keeper.
 She served at the Head of Passes Light until 1896, the Port Pontchartrain Light (1896 to 1924) and the West End Light (1924 to 1932).

 During a storm in 1903 that swept away every building, Margaret’s lighthouse provided shelter, there she cared for over 200 people who had been left homeless.
 Margaret later said that it was the most horrible experience of her career: “The pitiless rain came down ceaselessly, the wind howled about my lighthouse at Head of Passes and the water rose and lashed at the fastness of my home.
-I could look out into the swirling water and see people swept by and I was powerless to aid them.
+I could look out into the swirling water and see people swept by and I was powerless to aid them.”